AlecCromer/RadiologyInformationSystem/README.md

 # Radiology Information System

-A technical proposalis needed.
+A technical proposal needed.
 (Will do later)